Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Experimental Setup

 \subsection{Environment and State Representation}

 We evaluate tabular Independent Q-Learning (IQL) and Centralized Q-Learning (CQL) in a discrete, fully observable multi-agent environment on an $8 \times 8$ grid.
 The environment encodes global state as positions and internal attributes (stamina, speed and team).
-Both Independent Q-Learning and Centralized Q-Learning use the full joint state for value estimation.
-Local observations are used only to define decentralized execution interfaces and do not restrict the information available to the value functions \cite{predatorpreygridworld}.
+It contains 2 predator and 2 prey agents, each with a per-episode stamina budget of 5 units.
+The grid uses a fixed impassable-obstacle layout inherited from the reference environment \cite{predatorpreygridworld} and held constant across all seeds, configurations, and speed regimes, so between-condition variance reflects learning dynamics rather than terrain differences.
+Both Independent Q-Learning and Centralized Q-Learning use the full joint state for value estimation; local observations are used only to define decentralized execution interfaces and do not restrict the information available to the value functions.